kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 ### §1.
 Preamble
 Kanthaus is an open-entry common-space dedicated to the common good.
 It is governed in three layers—

 1. The Constitutional layer outlines _who decides what should happen and how_.
 This includes core agreements such as Purposes, Positions and Procedures.
 Agreements at this level support and supersede agreements in the following layers.
 It is documented in the Constitution (this document) and supported by the [FAQ](../governancefaq/).
+Only the english original version of this document is binding.
 1. The Collective layer outlines _what should happen_.
 This layer contains other formal agreements such as policies, schedules and best-practices.
 Agreements at this level support and supersede agreements in the Operational layer.
 It is documented in [the Collective Agreements](../collectiveagreements/).
 1. The Operational layer describes _what actually happens_.
 This layer contains unconscious, informal and semi-formal agreements such as norms, sub-group agreements and spontaneous activity.
 It is not centrally documented.